 To the north, Sheridan County has two unsolved, and Natrona County to the south has five.

-We know that Sheridan is the nearest ‘big’ town and the foothills of the Bighorns lie to the west, where Butch Cassidy and his gang had their Hole in the Wall hideout, which features a lot in this episode.
+We know that Sheridan is the nearest ‘big’ town and the foothills of the Bighorns lie to the west, where Butch Cassidy and the Wild Bunch had their Hole in the Wall hideout, which features a lot in this episode.
 Still, who cares, really where it is.
 'Somewhere in Wyoming' will do fine.